Rayleigh-Taylor Instability in a Relativistic Fireball on a Moving Computational Grid: Summary

 \acknowledgments This research was supported in part by NASA through grants NNX10AF62G and NNX11AE05G issued through the Astrophysics Theory Program and by the NSF through grant AST-1009863.

 Resources supporting this work were provided by the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at Ames Research Center.
-We are grateful to Jonathan Zrake for helpful comments and discussions.
+We are grateful to Andrei Gruzinov, and Hendrik van Eerten for helpful comments and discussions.
+We thank Jonathan Zrake for illuminating discussions about magnetic field amplification via small scale turbulent dynamo.
+We also would like to thank the anonymous referee for his or her extremely thorough review.